-If you love bacon, come to Britain, where a bacon sarnie is an excuse for eating lots of it.
+If you love bacon, come to Britain where eating it is part of everyday life.
+And a bacon sarnie or a bacon butty is an excuse for eating lots of it.

 A bacon sarnie is a bacon sandwich that's a guilty pleasure throughout the British Isles.
 Some people call it a sarnie, some call it a butty.
 The origin of the name is a bit of a mystery, but if anyone in a cafe or refreshment van tries to offer you a bacon roll or a bacon sandwich, you are probably not in the UK.